wfus/WebAssembly-Taint/README.md

 The upside of having taints passed in as extra variables to the signature is that the default version of V8 throws away the extra parameters without error.
 Therefore, you can test/run your taint modified scripts in both this custom V8 as well as regular V8.

+## Small note on most significant bit of Taint

+Because of V8's internal structure (Smi are stored as signed ints, 31 bits of int and most significant bit for sign), taints with the full 32 bits set will be noticably slower.
+Therefore, it is advisable to use the lower 31 bits unless necessary.
+We have created our system such that the most significant bit is the most rarely used.

 ## Contributing/Authors